meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 if (dst == 0) revert("invalid code");
 ```

-But if there is a block that begins at the index 1, `basicBlockAddrs[1]` won't be null, and the loop begining at the unmatched `[` will jump to the same line as after the first block if the condition to enter the loop is not met.
+But if there is a block that begins at the index 1, `basicBlockAddrs[1]` won't be null, and the loop beginning at the unmatched `[` will jump to the same line as after the first block if the condition to enter the loop is not met.

 ### 5. Not all the storage variables are cleaned after an execution